 Bengal Tiger

 Present in the reserve, though rarely encountered by trekkers.
-The corridor with Tamil Nadu is critical for population genetics.
+The corridor with Tamil Nadu is important for population connectivity.

 🐘